wyan170/Phase2_project/data-science/3. Deep Learning Project/README.md

       - Plots of training/validation performance

    ### 2. Final predictions in `submission.csv` (5 marks)
+   - This is a `CSV` formatted table containing two columns:
+      - The first column, `file_name`, indicates the name of the image file (e.g., "0.jpg", "1.jpg").
+      - The second column, label, represents the corresponding class label for the image (e.g., "sunglasses" "convertible_car").
+     - For example:
+     ```
+     file_name,label
+     0.jpg,sunglasses
+     1.jpg,convertible_car

+     ```

    ### 3. Report Submission (50 marks)
 - The report must follow **IEEE format**, including: